mramshaw/Simple-REST-API/README.md

 - __make__ is required

-This will fetch all dependencies and build the executable:
+This will fetch all dependencies, build, and run the executable:

 	$ make